Vitiligo — treatment, classification, diagnosis, disguise

 - Treatment with an excimer laser, when the patient absorbs a wave of radiation.
 The laser will help only if the disease is up to 5 years.
 This method is not recommended

-to everyone.
+for everyone.
 It is appointed only on the condition that the patient has no

 - Melagenina plus is applicable for localized forms.
 Its effect is assessed as average, so the doctor does not always achieve the goal of beating vitiligo completely.